 The Company continues to have discussions aimed at securing business with a number of global original equipment manufacturers active in portable consumer electronics.
-We are strengthening our relationships with these organisations and we have regular engineering meetings together with their integrated board providers.
-We are unable to comment on specific progress with individual companies but can state that we are pleased with overall progress and are confident that the available market for supercapacitors is increasing as manufacturers become familiar with the technology.
+We are strengthening our relationships with these organisations and we have regular engineering meetings together with sub-assembly providers.
+We are unable to comment on specific clients but are pleased with overall progress and are confident that the available market for supercapacitors is increasing as manufacturers become increasingly familiar with the technology.

-Most sales to date have been achieved by direct sales.
-The Company plans to maintain direct sales contacts with key customers.
-To gain broader market coverage, the Company has entered into distribution agreements with a number of well-qualified distributors covering Asia (inclusive of Japan, Korea and China) US and Europe.
+As mentioned in the past, CAP-XX is gaining broader market coverage, by increasing its number of well-qualified distributors covering Asia (inclusive of Japan, Korea and China) US, Europe and South Africa while maintaining direct sales contacts with key customers.
 Sales growth from this distributor network is encouraging and distributors experience in selling our product is steadily improving.
-Additional distributors are currently being interviewed to take advantage of significant emerging markets such as China and India.
-It is expected that CAP-XX will have broader coverage in these two strategic markets within the next twelve months.
+Additional distributors are currently being interviewed to take advantage of significant emerging markets such as India.
+It is expected that CAP-XX will appoint further distributors over the next twelve months.

 The Company will explore additional opportunities to increase the product offering both through the current distributors and direct to customers.
 These offerings may take the form of complimentary energy storage devices and modules.

-Separately, the Company will explore to enter new markets by leveraging its strong intellectual property and engineering expertise.
-The Company believes the automotive market may offer several opportunities for growth.
+Separately, the Company is exploring the opportunities to leverage its strong intellectual property and engineering expertise through new license agreements or joint ventures.
+The Company believes the automotive market in particular may offer significant new opportunities for growth.